 Some hostels will allow you to work for your stay.
 You may be able to negotiate a reduced rate in exchange for helping out with laundry or serving food.
 Of course, this makes sense only if you have time to spare on your trip.

-Sharing a place with a group of friends can really cut costs.
+Renting a house or sharing a place can really cut costs.
 This works best if you'll be staying in one spot for a considerable length of time.
-This approach is popular for trips to ski resorts, for example, where accommodations are usually large enough to hold groups and include kitchens for preparing inexpensive meals.
+It's popular for trips to ski resorts, for example, where accommodations are usually large enough to hold groups and include kitchens for preparing meals.

 This is a growing online community whose members provide a free couch in their home for use by solo travelers from around the world.
 You simply contact the couch owner (via Couchsurfing.org) to arrange your stay (the host must confirm your stay first).
 If you're looking for more of a cultural immersion than simply visiting traditional tourist sites, then this approach may be for you.